-We leverage the variational autoregressive network (VAN) \cite{PhysRevLett.122.080602} to represent the probability distribution of species counts.
+We leverage the VAN \cite{PhysRevLett.122.080602} to represent the probability distribution of species counts in the CME.
 The VAN is a product of conditional probabilities:

-where $n_{i}$ is the count of $i$-th chemical species, and $\theta$ denotes the parameters of the VAN to be trained.
-The VAN parameterizes an automatically normalized probability distribution, such that sampling configurations can be done in parallel under the corresponding probabilities.
+where $n_{i}$ is the count of the $i$-th species, and $\theta$ denotes the parameters of the VAN to be trained.
+The VAN parameterizes an automatically normalized probability distribution, such that sampling configurations can be performed in parallel under the corresponding probabilities.
 Compared with the VAN for statistical mechanics \cite{PhysRevLett.122.080602} where each variable has binary states for the spin, we extend it to the $N$-state variable, where $N$ denotes the maximum of the upper count limit of all the species: $N=\max_{i}N_{i}$.
 The issue of choosing a proper $N$ is discussed in Methods.

-The conventional unit of the VAN includes MADE \cite{MathieuGermain2015MADEMA}, PixelCNN \cite{van2016pixel}, recurrent neural networks (RNN) \cite{PhysRevResearch.2.023358} and transformer \cite{NIPS2017_3f5ee243}.
-Here, we mainly employ RNN and transformer to represent the highly correlated distributions.
-In the examples below, we find that a single-layer RNN is sufficient to parameterize the joint probability distribution, and the transformer performs equally well.
+The conventional unit of the VAN includes MADE \cite{MathieuGermain2015MADEMA}, PixelCNN \cite{van2016pixel}, RNN \cite{PhysRevResearch.2.023358} and transformer \cite{NIPS2017_3f5ee243}.
+We mainly employ the RNN and transformer to represent the highly correlated distributions (Methods).
+In the examples, we find that a single-layer RNN is sufficient to parameterize the joint distribution, and the transformer performs equally well.
 For specific systems, there may be a priori knowledge on the count of certain species or an intrinsic conservation on the total count of all species.
 These constraints can be put into the VAN to improve the accuracy of training in the contracted probability space (Methods).